Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Iwaki River?

-The most recent bear sighting in Iwaki River was on March 12, 2026 in Isomatsu Isono, Goshogawara City, Aomori, where 1 Black Bear was reported.
+The most recent bear sighting in Iwaki River was on June 10, 2026 in Nakadomari Miyanosawa, Aomori, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Iwaki River?